 Eleventh Grave in Moonlight

-This urban fantasy is a hardcover edition that was published by St. Martin's Griffin on January 24, 2017 and has 352 pages.
+urban fantasy that was published by St. Martin's Griffin on January 24, 2017 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave
+Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave

 Eleventh in the Charley Davidson urban fantasy series and revolving around a hip grim reaper/goddess and her gorgeous satanic husband in Albuquerque, New Mexico.